 What’s even better with these cookies is no fancy equipment or replacement ingredients are required, you may just need to sacrifice some of your eggs!
 Everything can be mixed by hand and only a couple of bowls are required.
 Don’t panic if you cookies look messy dolloped on the baking tray, mine were and still ended up looked great. (and tasting even better)

 The texture of these cookies is soft and chewy in the centre with a crisp outer edge.
 This texture is thanks to the use of egg whites, you may notice this is really similar to meringue.
 You’re basically making a flat meringue flavoured with cocoa and chocolate!
 Similarly, the texture is a bit like a brownie as well just without the densness.

 Don’t panic about the cookie ‘dough’ these are not like the typical cookie dough you’d usually make, instead it will resemble a sticky glue texture that you dollop onto the baking tray.

-Recipe inspired by Lil Luna
+Recipe adapted and inspired by Lil Luna

 - 312g Icing Sugar

 - 75g Cocoa Powder (Gluten Free is available)